-Things to do in Cape Town
+Things to do in Cape Town South Africa

-Go shopping, dining or simply for a stroll at the V & A Waterfront.
+A Great place to visit in Cape Town is the V&A Waterfront.
+It’s the cultural centre of the city!
+Go shopping, eat amazing seafood, or simply go for a stroll along the waterfront.
 We finished our cycling race down Africa here and instantly fell in love with the urban vibe.
-Yes, we even went to a movie!
+Make sure to take a ride on the Cape Wheel for fantastic panoramic views of the city.

 We included Cape Town as a stop on our list of The Best Road Trips in the World.
 See where else was on the list.

-Go Sand Boarding
+4. Go Sand Boarding

 You may not have known this, but Cape Town has some huge sand dunes just outside the city.
-If you go with Sand boarding Cape Town, they’ll pick you up in the city centre, drive you out to the dunes, and supply you with everything you need.
+If you go with Sandboarding Cape Town, they’ll pick you up in the city centre, drive you out to the dunes, and supply you with everything you need.
 There’s no experience required.

 Dave and I thought we’d be pros since we’re snowboarders, but it didn’t work out that way.
-Sand boarding is completely different and even if you’ve never strapped on a pair of skis, snowboards or waterskis, you’ll be fine.
-I see that they even drive you up to the top of the dunes now!
+Sandboarding is completely different from snowboarding.
+Even if you’ve never strapped on a pair of skis, snowboards, or waterskis, you’ll be fine.

-Paragliding off Lions Head
+4. Paraglide off Lions Head